 Follow the Rules: Today’s Food Safety Management Systems follow common frameworks.
 Whether you are following the GFSI Schemes or internal best practices, you need to have a system in place that will outline your processes and prerequisite programs, control the procedures, and provide methods of enforcing them.
 Having a good Document Control system and Training Management System in place will not only centralize your processes, but ensure that the most recent processes are being followed.
-Integrate this with training, and you can automatically train employees on new procedures as they are released.
+Integrate this with training, and you can use employee training software for new procedures as they are released.

 Stay Clean and Tidy: This can be interpreted several ways.
 On the one hand, having a HACCP Plan in place will enable your organization to identify any potential hazards – sanitary, biological, or chemical - and take steps to control them.
 Having an automated HACCP program helps to identify these hazards, do a risk assessment, and take steps to control the potential hazard.
 The other way to stay clean and tidy is in centralizing your data.
 Having an enterprise Food Safety Management System enables you to centralize your data in a single, normalized database.
 In other words, it keeps your data neat and tidy in a single environment.